codurance/site/_posts/2016-03-16-code-smells-part-I.md

 #### Primitive Obsession

-This case is when we use primitives instead of small objects for simple tasks.
+This case is when we use primitives instead of value types for simple tasks.
 Sometimes the use of primitives is justifiable, but when you start to have behaviour attached to this primitives, then it's time to stop and think that maybe a value type is in order.
-A simple example is a currency: we tend to put it in a float/double, instead of encapsulating it in a value type.
+A simple example is a currency: we tend to put it in a float or double, instead of encapsulating it in a value type.

 #### Long Method / Large Class
 This kind of code smell happens when you have a big method.
 But, when do you know that a method has become too big?
-Well, I have the rule that with more than 5 lines, you should, at least, look at it again.
+Well, I have the rule that with more than five lines, you should, at least, look at it again.
 But, as [Sandro](https://twitter.com/sandromancuso) told me before, the right number of lines are just enough lines so a method only does one thing (and so it conforms to the 1st principle of [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)).

-To do this blog I started to look at my old code when I hadn't woken up yet to craftsmanship: If it was working that was good enough for me.
+To do this blog I started to look at my old code when I hadn't woken up yet to craftsmanship: if it was working that was good enough for me.
 Here's the code in Objective-C:

 ```
 - (void) postToServer